coil-kt/coil/coil-compose-singleton/README.md

 ## Migrating from Accompanist

-Coil's Jetpack Compose integration is based on [Accompanist](https://github.com/google/accompanist)'s Coil integration with a number of changes:
+Coil's Jetpack Compose integration is based on [Accompanist](https://github.com/google/accompanist)'s Coil integration, but has the following changes:

 - `rememberCoilPainter` is renamed to `rememberImagePainter` and its arguments changed:
     - `shouldRefetchOnSizeChange` is replaced with `onExecute`, which has more control over if image requests are executed or skipped.